HsiangHung/Machine_Learning_Note/Classification/README.md

 2. For YouTube recommendations, FN is less of a concern. **Precision** is better here (if too many FP, users feel annoyed, so minimize FP).

-3. Image a lot of free customers register in our websites every daily.
+3. Imagine a lot of free customers register in our websites every daily.
 The customer call center team doesn't care to call a guy that is not going to buy (so FP is not important) but for us is very important that all of them with high temperature are always in my selection.
 That means that a model needs to have a high **Recall**.

-4. For spam filtering, a false positive occurs when spam filtering or spam blocking techniques wrongly classify a legitimate email message as spam and, as a result, interferes with its delivery and we may lose important messgaes.
-Therefore we prefer more FP over more FP, and **Precision** is more important.
+4. For spam filtering, a FP occurs when spam filtering or spam blocking techniques wrongly classify a legitimate email message as spam and, as a result, interferes with its delivery and we may lose important messgaes.
+Therefore we prefer more FN over many FP, and **Precision** is more important.

 5. Let us say that a machine learning model is created to predict whether a certain day is a good day to launch satellites or not based on the weather.
 If the model accidentally predicts that a good day to launch satellites is bad (FN), we miss the chance to launch.
 This is not such a big deal.
 However, if the model predicts that it is a good day, but it is actually a bad day to launch the satellites (FP) then the satellites may be destroyed and the cost of damages will be in the billions.
 This is a case **Precision** is more important.